 Sunny Oudtshoorn has been christened the Ostrich Capital of the World.
 The world's strangest, largest and often most valuable bird has been farmed here for 130 years.
 First for its plumage and now for its high-protein, low-cholesterol meat - samples of which will be offered at lunchtime.

-Later, enjoy another relaxing evening in Knysna.
+Later, enjoy another relaxing evening exploring Knysna's pretty, welcoming waterfront.

 Day 12: See the whales in Hermanus

 Head west along the Garden Route to sleepy Mossel Bay and on to Hermanus.
 Between July and November, the waters here teem with whales and you'll have the chance to see them from the shore before turning inland into the Cape Winelands to spend the night at a lodge looking out across Cape vineyards to the Stellenbosch mountains.

 Day 13: Tour the winelands of the Western Cape